 You can also plan wholesale orders based on your current subscriber numbers, reducing the risk of having stale products that need to be discounted.
 And regular recurring income helps with cash flow, especially during slower seasons, so you can budget for expenses and investments in your business.

 Subscriptions can also help you increase repeat business, as long as you regularly deliver a good experience.
-You can take time to build relationships with customers, personalizing your offerings based on purchase history or feedback, and upselling or cross-selling new products or services.
+You can take time to build relationships with customers, personalising your offerings based on purchase history or feedback, and upselling or cross-selling new products or services.
 A subscription increases the customer lifetime value with long-term sales instead of the unpredictability of one-off purchases.

 How to add a subscription model to your business: